nithyaramakrishnan/data-shield/install.md

   ```
   {: codeblock}

-  If you [configured a {{site.data.keyword.cloud_notm}} Container Registry for your converter](convert.html) you can add the following option: `--set converter-chart.Converter.DockerConfigSecret=converter-docker-config`
+  If you [configured an {{site.data.keyword.cloud_notm}} Container Registry for your converter](convert.html) you can add the following option: `--set converter-chart.Converter.DockerConfigSecret=converter-docker-config`

 7. To monitor the startup of your components you can run the following command.